Find Affordable College Courses

 10 Yearly Graduations

-The 16th most popular school in the country for natural resources and conservation majors who are seeking their doctor's degree is The University of Montana.
+The 16th most popular school in the country for natural resources & conservation majors who are seeking their doctor's degree is The University of Montana.
 Roughly 9,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,352 per year, while in-state graduate students, on average, pay $4,932 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in natural resources and conservation from UM.
+The average in-state tuition for full-time undergraduates is $5,736 per year, while in-state graduate students, on average, pay $7,164 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in natural resources & conservation from UM.
+Of these students, 82% were women and 9% were members of underrepresented racial-ethnic groups.

 #16